 Terms used by the hair industry can be confusing especially when used in advertising, branding, and marketing.
 To define what Remy hair is, first we have to understand what makes up human hair.

 The middle layer of the hair’s shaft is called the Cortex.
-It is responsible for giving your hair color and is the thickest layer.
+It is responsible for giving (but not producing) your hair color and is the thickest layer.
+It’s made of keratin and is protected by the cuticle.

-Now that we know what makes up each hair strand, what is Remy hair?
+Now that we know what makes up each hair strand, it’s time to answer the age-old question… What makes up Remy hair?

 As you may have noticed, your hair naturally falls in a downward position, which means the cuticles do as well.
 Try feeling your hair starting from the tip.
 With wet fingers, run them up through the strands.
 It feels a little rough, doesn’t it?
-What creates the friction are the scales of the cuticles found on each strand.
+These are friction-creating scales of cuticles and they are on every strand!

-If the hair extensions you contain cuticles running in one direction, then you have true Remy hair.
+If hair extensions contain cuticles that run in one direction, then you have true Remy hair.
 There’s no other meaning for the term “Remy.”
 Remember, “Remy” is a marketing term misused often in the hair industry.
-Remy hair is a label used for a hair extension when the cuticles run correctly in one direction.
+Remy hair is a label that manufactures use for a hair extension with cuticles adjusted correctly in one direction.

-A drawback with clip-in extensions is that they get tangled and matted easily.
+The drawback with human hair extensions is that they can easily matt or tangle easily.
 For someone who always wears weaves, this can be a nightmare.
-Hair extensions that easily get tangled are usually “Non-Remy.”
+Hair extensions that are prone to tangles are usually “Non-Remy.”
 They knot and matte up quickly because the cuticles point in both directions.

-Non-Remy hair happens because of the lack of care during the process of collecting real hair to be used as hair extensions.
-If the collected hair comes from different sources, there’s a good chance the end product’s cuticles will have up and down directions.
+Fresh hair from donors become non-Remy because of the lack of care during the process hair collecting.
+If the collected hair comes from different sources, there’s a good chance the end product’s cuticle will have up and down directions.
+There is just no other way around that.
 To have great hair extensions, it’s important that the human hair comes from a single donor and is cut correctly.

 Should one make hair extensions from a single source, the hair must be tied or banded first before cutting.
-If the donor’s head was shaved in the process, this can also lead to lower quality hair.
-It’s essential that the strands stay in one position during the wefting and shackling process in order to produce real Remy hair.
+To cut costs and time, workers often shave heads in the process.
+However, the end result is lower quality hair.
+If It’s essential that the strands stay in one position during the wefting and shackling process in order to produce real Remy hair.

 Remy Hair Considerations